 Topics and summary description Assessment: Large turbines (80-150m) Assessment: Medium turbines (50-80m) Settlement and Archaeology This landscape is very sparsely settled with only occasional farms located on its fringes or within the valley of the Black Water of Dee but there is a range of archaeological features, particularly in the southeast of the area.
 The sparsely settled nature of this predominantly forested landscape reduces sensitivity to wind farm development in general but the setting of archaeological sites, which are more likely to be present in open areas, would be sensitive.
 Sensitivity rating: Medium-low The sparsely settled nature of this predominantly forested landscape reduces sensitivity to wind farm development in general but the setting of archaeological sites, which are more likely to be present in open areas, would be sensitive.
 Sensitivity rating: Medium-low Landscape context These forested uplands lie between the settled Loch Ken area to the east and the distinctive hill of Cairnsmore of Fleet to the west.
 Although the densely forested nature of this landscape results in it being less diverse and scenically rich than either of these adjoining landscapes, the pronounced hills of Cairn Edward, Bennan Hill and the open topped Cairnsmore (Black Craig) are key features seen as a backdrop to the Loch Ken area.
 The open-topped Fell of Fleet and Loch Grannoch are also important in the wider landscape setting of Cairnsmore of Fleet.
-This typology could impact on the wider setting to Cairnsmore of Fleet and/or on the backdrop that distinctive hills provide to the Loch Ken area.
-Sensitivity rating: High-medium There may be greater opportunities for the smaller height band of turbines within this typology to be located so as to minimise effects on the landscape setting of Cairnsmore of Fleet and to also avoid intrusion on the distinctive backdrop of hills to Loch Ken.
-Sensitivity rating: Medium Perceptual qualities An absence of built development, public roads and extensive forest cover can give a sense of seclusion and even a degree of remoteness in more difficult to access areas.
+There may be greater opportunities for the smaller height band of turbines within this typology to be located so as to minimise effects on the landscape setting of Cairnsmore of Fleet and to also avoid intrusion on the distinctive backdrop of hills to Loch Ken.
+Sensitivity rating: Medium Perceptual qualities Sensitivity fating.
+High-medium Sensitivity fating, intentin An absence of built development, public roads and extensive forest cover can give a sense of seclusion and even a degree of remoteness in more difficult to access areas.
 The perception of naturalness is reduced however by extensive commercially managed forestry.
 The introduction of wind farm development to these areas would accentuate the man-modification of this landscape and could also affect the sense of seclusion experienced by some people in less accessible western parts of this landscape.
 Sensitivity rating: Medium The introduction of wind farm development to these areas would accentuate the man-modification of this landscape and could also affect the sense of seclusion experienced by some people in less accessible western parts of this landscape Sensitivity rating: Medium